Lance Russell (politician): Running for two offices at the same time

-In 2018, a controversy arose as Russell was running for both the state senate and the office of Attorney General at the same time in contrast to South Dakota law.
-The Secretary of State Shantel Krebs determined that Russell could not run for two offices at once and would have to choose which office he ran for before the convention vote for Attorney General.
+In 2018, a controversy arose as Russell was running for both the state senate and the office of Attorney General at the same time, in contrast to South Dakota law.
+The Secretary of State Shantel Krebs determined that Russell could not run for two offices at once and would have to choose which office he would run for before the convention vote for Attorney General.
 On June 22, 2018, Russell resigned his nomination for State Senate at the Secretary of State's office.
 On June 23, 2018, Russell would go on to place second in the race for Attorney General.
-Some parties argued that SDCL 12-6-55 forbid Russell from putting his name back on the ballot as it stated: "No name so withdrawn shall be printed on the ballots to be used at such election."
-A court proceeding determined that Russell could be re-nominated for his state senate position and eventually he was re-nominated and won the general election to reclaim a seat in the state senate.
+Some parties argued that SDCL 12-6-55 forbade Russell from putting his name back on the ballot as it stated: "No name so withdrawn shall be printed on the ballots to be used at such election."
+A court proceeding determined that Russell could be re-nominated for his state senate position, and eventually, he was re-nominated and won the general election to reclaim a seat in the state senate.